yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

 6. At this point you have configured a working multistage pipeline that builds, publishes and deploy to two of your provisioned environments (Dev and Test).
 Repeat the steps 1-5 above, to add a Test deployment stage to create a **Production Deployment Stage**.
 Take careful note of the properties you changed above to edit them for the production environment, and save the pipeline configuration.

-7. If your configuration was successfull, this should have triggered a pipeline run that looks like this:
+7. If your configuration was successful, this should have triggered a pipeline run that looks like this:

     ![Screen showing Pipeline run.](images/stepbystep/media/image1032.png "Pipeline Runs")